George Njaralakatt: Early life

-Bishop Mar George Njaralakatt was born to Varkey (Late) and Mary (Late) Njaralakatt on 23 June 1946 at Kalayanthani in Thodupuzha Taluk in Idukki District.
+George Njaralakatt was born to Varkey and Mary Njaralakatt on 23 June 1946 at Kalayanthani in Thodupuzha Taluk in Idukki District.
 His LP School studies were at St. Josephs School, Arakuzha and he completed UP at St. Marys High School near Muvattupuzha.
 His family migrated to Malabar in 1960 and settled in Nadavayal, Wayanad, where he completed high school studies at St. Thomas High School, Nadavayal.
-He achieved a BA degree at Mysore University.
+After high school he joined St. Joseph's Minor Seminary Thalasserry, Tellicherry, later on he completed his philosophy and theology at St. Joseph's Pontifical Seminary, Mangalapuzha, Aluva, achieved a BA degree at Mysore University.
+He also holds a Licentiate in Catechetical Theology from Salesian Pontifical University, Rome.

 Ordination

-After completing college studies he joined St. Joseph's Minor Seminary Thalasserry in 1963.
-He was ordained priest on 20 December 1971 at Thalassery by Mar Sebastian Valloppilly.
-He served as the vicar general of Bhadravathi diocese from 2007 to 2010.
-On 18 January 2010, he was appointed the Bishop of the newly erected Diocese of Mandya, in Karnataka and was consecrated on 7 April 2010 at Infant Jesus Cathedral Church at Hinkal, Mysore.
+After completing college studies, he joined St. Joseph's Minor Seminary in Thalasserry in 1963.
+He was ordained a priest on 20 December 1971 at Thalassery by Sebastian Valloppilly.
+He served as the Arakuzha from 2007 to 2010.
+On 18 January 2010, he was appointed the Bishop of the newly erected Diocese of Mandya, in Karnataka and was consecrated on 7 April 2010 at the Infant Jesus Cathedral Church at Hinkal, Mysore.
 On 30 October 2014, he was raised as the Archbishop of Archdiocese of Tellicherry at St. Joseph's Cathedral, Tellicherry.